Updated: July 23, 2024 15 mins read Published: July 16, 2023

 A lot of decisions supply chain managers make involve high stakes and bear significant consequences for cost-effectiveness and overall business performance.
 These decisions often involve trade-offs, such as maintaining high inventory levels to make sure all products are available versus optimizing storage space.
 Or delivering goods fast, which entails higher transportation costs, or choosing more thoroughly planned logistics, which may result in longer delivery times.

 Machine learning can assist in these decision-making burdens by automating mundane processes such as order fulfillment, inventory renewal, and supplier selection.
-It can also aid in making complex decisions, forecasting demand or determining opportunities for better resource allocation.
+It can also aid in making complex decisions, supply chain forecasting, or determining opportunities for better resource allocation.
 Machine learning algorithms can evaluate consumer behavior and competitor prices to suggest optimal pricing strategies so that businesses can improve their revenue and profitability.
 The growing reliance on machine learning for strategic decision-making is reflected in a Gartner report that estimates 50% of supply chain companies will use machine learning to improve their decision-making by 2026.

 Creating adaptive systems